-Valuation and existence of financial assets held at fair value through profit or loss (Notes 4, 7 and 10)
+Valuation and existence of financial assets held at fair value through profit or loss (Notes 4 □ 7 and 10)

-As at 30 June 2020, the Trust's financial assets held at fair value through profit or loss amounted to \$797,914 as disclosed in Note 10.
+As at 30 June 2021, the Trust's financial assets held at fair value through profit or loss amounted to \$879,017 as disclosed in Note 10.

 The investment portfolio is primarily comprised of equity securities listed on the Australian Securities Exchange.
-However, the majority of the balance (\$730,352) relates to investments that are listed but not trading as at 30 June 2020.
-Specifically, these investments include: Molopo Energy Limited ("MPO"), RNY Property Trust ("RNY"), HHY Fund ("HHY") and Keybridge Capital Limited ("KBC").
-Given the valuations of these investments are based on Level 2 and Level 3 valuation methodologies, there is a significant amount of management judgement and estimation involved in these valuations.
+However, the majority of the balance (\$761,386) relates to the investment in HHY, which is listed but not trading as at 30 June 2021.
+The Trust also invests in MPO which was delisted during the period and valued at \$nil.
+Given the valuations of these investments is based on a Level 2 and Level 3 valuation methodologies, there is a significant amount of management judgement and estimation involved in these valuations.